Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 What to do if you grind your teeth at night - video

 Medicine for me is not a profession, but a favorite hobby.
-I communicate with doctors, read a lot, educate myself, so I consider myself quite competent in this area.
+I communicate with doctors, read a lot, and educate myself, so I consider myself quite competent in this area.
 Rate this article:

-About the violation in earnest
+About the violation seriously

 This uncontrollable grinding of teeth intensifies at night when a person is sleeping, which puts extra stress on the temporomandibular joint.